b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Put your phone in another room while you're working.
 No multitasking allowed!

+ - Ask ChatGPT/your language model of choice for help and ideas whenever you get stuck.

 ## Preparation
 ### 1. Your Resume (3-5 hours)
  - Make one primary copy of your resume, either in a plain text file or in a template like [this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
 This primary copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job.
 Don't worry about limiting to 1 page.